VishalMakwana1833/Flight_Delay_analysis_Dashboard/README.md

 ## Conclusion
 The Flight Delay Analysis revealed critical insights into how time of day, day of the week, airline operations, and seasonal patterns significantly impact flight punctuality.
 Carrier-related and late aircraft issues emerged as the leading causes of delays, especially at major hub airports.

-## Conclusion
-The Flight Delay Analysis revealed critical insights into how time of day, day of the week, airline operations, and seasonal patterns significantly impact flight punctuality.
-Carrier-related and late aircraft issues emerged as the leading causes of delays, especially at major hub airports.